PowerShift Publications 2018-2011

 2014

-Effective EU legislation on conflict raw materials
+Effective EU legislation on conflict commodities

-Vattenfall vs. Germany: A briefing on the arbitration proceedings
+Vattenfall vs. Germany: A Briefing on Arbitration

 Summary: This publication provides a briefing on the arbitration proceedings between Vattenfall and Germany in connection with the nuclear phase-out.
 It analyses the legal framework, the positions of both parties and discusses the implications of these procedures for international investment policy and the protection of public interests.

-Summary of 'Making Sense of CETA'
+German summary of ‘Making Sense of CETA

 Summary: This publication provides a summary and analysis of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada.
 It highlights critical aspects of the agreement, in particular with regard to investment protection, the regulatory framework and the impact on public services and standards.